Christopher P. Conniff

-- Representing numerous clients in joint U.S. and UK-based investigations into the alleged manipulation of various benchmark rates, including LIBOR.
+- Representing numerous clients in joint U.S. and UK-based investigations into the alleged manipulation of various benchmark rates, including LIBOR, FX and ISDA Fix.

-- Representing a not-for-profit non-sectarian hospital in an ongoing investigation by the U.S. Attorney’s Office for the Eastern District of New York regarding the client’s relationship with certain public officials.
+- Representing a not-for-profit non-sectarian hospital in an ongoing public corruption investigation by the U.S. Attorney’s office for the Eastern District of New York.

 - Advising a not-for-profit home health care provider in the industry-wide sweep focusing on managed long term care plans in New York.

 - Represented private equity and venture capital firms in state and federal investigations of alleged “pay to play” activities at public pension funds.

 - Represented an asset manager in connection with an SEC investigation into alleged cross-trading of securities.

 - Defended a major medical device company in connection with alleged FCA claims, including obtaining a summary dismissal of a qui tam action filed in federal court in the Southern District of Texas.

 - Advised an Eastern European investment firm in connection with an international securities fraud investigation.

 - Conducted an overseas FCPA compliance review for a major pharmaceutical company.